Former Platform Migration

 Going further

 Now that the Platform is connected to the BSP it can leverage the Java Test Suites provided by the Platform Qualification Tools.
-See Run a Test Suite on a Device for a step by step explanation on how to do so.
+See Configure and Run the Test Suite documentation for a step by step explanation on how to do so.